 Meditation on Ephesians

-Invocation of Spirit
+Invocation of the Spirit (same as Invocation above)

 “We Are Many Parts” (Marty Haugen), OCP/GIA